-After that, play the game and see if the error resolves.
+After that, play the game and see if the error still occurs.

 Method 2: Enable Ultra Low Latency Mode

 If you’re using NVIDIA graphics cards, to resolve the problem, you can enable Ultra Low Latency Mode in NVIDIA Control Panel.
-This can reduce game lag and resolve problems like “ERR12: Graphics device crashed”.
+Enabling Ultra Low Latency Mode can reduce game lag and resolve problems like “ERR12: Graphics device crashed”.